jrnold/r4ds-exercise-solutions/docs/relational-data.md

 `lgID` and `teamID` appear in multiple tables, but should be primary keys for league and team tables.

-3. How would you characterise the relationship between the Batting, Pitching, and Fielding tables?
+3. How would you characterize the relationship between the Batting, Pitching, and Fielding tables?

 ## Mutating Joins